Liberation (film series): Film II: Breakthrough

 After the Allied landing in Sicily, Mussolini is arrested on the King's orders.
 In Warsaw, the Polish Resistance bombs a German cinema.
 Mussolini is rescued by Otto Skorzeny and his commandos.

 The Red Army reaches the Dnieper.
 Lukin's regiment crosses it, presumably as the division's vanguard; unbeknownst to them, they are merely a ploy to mislead the enemy.
 The regiment is cut off without reinforcements and wiped out.
 Lukin is killed.
 Tzvetaev leads the survivors back to their lines.

 On Stalin's orders, the Soviet High Command plans its offensive on Kiev, stealthily redeploying their forces.
 The city is liberated.
 The Allied leaders meet in Tehran.

 Film III: Direction of the Main Blow

 Part 1

 Stalin informs his allies that a Soviet offensive will take place soon after the Normandy landings.
 The Stavka decides to strike in Belarus.
 Orlov leads his soldiers in a charge to rescue nurse Zoia, who insisted on evacuating the wounded from a battlefield.

 After concluding that the Belarus marshes are passable, Rokossovsky demands that the main effort be directed towards Bobruisk and insists until Stalin approves.
-Panteleimon Ponomarenko orders the Belorussian partisans to attack all railways.
+Panteleimon Ponomarenko orders the Belarusian partisans to attack all railways.
 Operation Bagration is launched.